-- Freedom of information publication scheme
+- Freedom of Information Policy

-- Code of Conduct
+- Staff Code of Conduct

-- ESafety and Acceptable Use Policy
+- E-Safety and Acceptable Use Policy

-- Child Protection and Safeguarding Policy/policy on the use of photographs and videos, etc.
+- Safeguarding and Child Protection Policy/policy on the use of photographs and videos (section 13), etc.

-Appendix 1: Personal data breach procedure
+Appendix A - Personal data breach procedure

 This procedure is based on guidance on personal data breaches produced by the ICO.